alvarolorentedev/architecture-test/README.md

 - [ ] add metrics (ex. use logstash with grafana for logs)
 - [ ] add test data management in platform (ex. add new field to payment contract and request headers 'test-mode')
 - [ ] add traceability data management in platform (ex. add new field to payment contract and request headers 'correlation-id')
+- [ ] have secret management in place
+- [ ] Manage infrastructure with terraform and kubernetes

 Project level:
 - [x] Use configuration file by environment
 - [x] add linter
+- [ ] deploy to cloud using CI
+- [ ] use version from CI when building docker on CI
+- [ ] store secrets not on configuration files
 - [ ] Add integration test
+- [ ] Add IoC
 - [ ] Handle unhandle exceptions
 - [ ] Handle deserialization errors
 - [ ] Handle pre deserialization errors